10th Sept 11.30am Yarrow

 We recognise that the role of the traditional Church has changed and is continuing to change.
 Whilst numbers attending our own services are relatively steady, and actually have been rising in recent months, they are still a fraction of what they would have traditionally been.
 We firmly believe that the Ettrick and Yarrow Churches still hold a place in the hearts and minds of many people in our communities, so we want to hear from everyone - whether you attend church regularly or not.
 We are interested in views and responses to the following points:

-Please email these to us at ettrickandyarrow@gmail.com or write to us at The Birks, Kirkhope, Ettrickbridge, Selkirk TD7 5JW.
-We may decide to hold public meetings for further discussion in due course and, if these take place, we will publicise these so you can attend and give your views and ideas in person
+Please email us at ettrickandyarrow@gmail.com or write to us at The Birks, Kirkhope, Ettrickbridge, Selkirk TD7 5JW.
+We may decide to hold public meetings for further discussion in due course and, if these take place, we will publicise these so you can attend and give your views and ideas in person .

 © 2019 Ettrick and Yarrow Churches.
 All rights reserved.